robiul-islam-rubel/Recommending-code-tokens-via-N-gram-models/README.md

-Example of how I geetting data from the csv file and saved it to word file.
+Example of how I got data from the csv file and saved it to the word file.
 ~~~python
 df = pd.read_csv('results.csv')
 for i in range(1, 1001):